 The OSRHE computer proficiency graduation requirement will be met through completion of one of the courses in the institution's general education computer literacy option (including equated or substituted courses) or testing out of the challenge exam for one of these courses (all courses may not have challenge exams), OR successful completion of an associate of arts or associate of science degree at an Oklahoma two-year college in which the computer skills requirement was met.
-Satisfaction of this requirement may not reduce or remove any program requirements.
+Satisfaction of this requirement may not reduce or remove s.
+General F Education (44 HOURS) Other ar 1 ducation , 110010 •